Mahu Bey Urfali: Career in Sudan

-Mahu Bey was among the officers who joined Isma'il Pasha, the son of Mehmet Ali Pasha (Ottoman governor of Egypt), for the invasion and conquest of the Sudan in 1820.
-This Turco-Egyptian conquest (as historians of Sudan call the event) led to the overthrow of the remnants of the Funj Sultanate in Sudan and the suppression of resistance from local Arab tribes through military assault.
-As a Kurd serving the Mehmet Ali regime, Mahu Bey belonged to an army that included men from diverse parts of northern Africa, southeastern Europe, and western Asia, including, for example, areas corresponding to present-day Albania and Georgia (Circassia).
+Mahu Bey was among the officers who joined Isma'il Kamil Pasha, the son of Mahammad Ali Pasha (Ottoman governor of Egypt), for the invasion and conquest of the Sudan in 1820.
+This Egyptian conquest (as historians of Sudan call the event) led to the overthrow of the remnants of the Funj Sultanate in Sudan and the suppression of resistance from local Arab tribes through military assault.
+As a Kurdish-Egyptian serving the Mahammad Ali regime, Mahu Bey belonged to an army that included men from diverse parts of northern Africa, southeastern Europe, and western Asia, including, for example, areas corresponding to present-day Albania and Georgia (Circassia).

-In 1822, Isma'il Pasha appointed Mahu Bey governor of the garrison at Berber.
+In 1822, Isma'il Kamil Pasha appointed Mahu Bey governor of the garrison at Berber.
 In his history of Turco-Egyptian rule in the Sudan (1820-1881), the historian Richard Leslie Hill described Mahu Bey as a level-headed administrator and a "tower of strength" in the province, who balanced Isma'il Pasha's demands for carrying out reprisals against local Sudanese Arab peoples (the Kababish, Hasaniyya, Shukriyya, and Ja'aliyyin) with the need for political and economic stability.
 Hill wrote that Mahu Bey suppressed a revolt of the Ja'aliyyin and demanded 50,000 dollars (Maria Theresa thalers), but declined to extract the full sum so that the people would not abandon the region and their waterwheels, or saqiyas, meaning their Nile-irrigation-based farms.
-Mahu Bey resisted demands from Mehmet Pasha Ali himself, writing from Cairo, to crush the local Arab tribes completely, especially after locals killed Mehmet Ali's son Isma'il (leader of the conquest) by burning his hut, with him in it, during the night.
+Mahu Bey resisted demands from Mahammad Ali Pasha himself, writing from Cairo, to crush the local Arab tribes completely, especially after locals killed Mahammad Ali's son Isma'il (leader of the conquest) by burning his hut, with him in it, during the night.
 During the four decades that followed, other regional governors, who were less stability-minded than Mahu Bey, made heavy demands for taxes and indemnities; these demands led to mounting popular discontentment and contributed eventually to the Mahdist Revolution.